Please Observe The Following

 SAMA will provide explicit response to all complaints and maintain comprehensive records of all complaints and their resolutions.
 These records will be made available to the RIOHE upon request.
 If no resolution is reached, the RIBGHE will refer the student or third party individuals with complaints related to federal laws and regulations to the appropriate federal or state agency; individuals with complaints relevant to accrediting agency standards will be referred to the accrediting agency.

-Students are graded on attendance and are allowed to miss up to 10% (35 hours) of the state mandated hours below.
+Students are graded on attendance and are allowed to miss up to 10% (35 hours) of the state mandated hours listed below.
 Any hours past 10%, (36-70 hours) not exceeding 20%, will need to make up the hours with independent study on campus with an approved supervisor.

 - 100-110 hours of Theoretical, Applied Anatomy & Physiology